Lab-Frauscher/Graphical-user-interface-for-seizure-similarity/Readme.md

 4. Open GUI.m and click run.
 5. After GUI is open, press 'Plot' to view seizure pair
 6. Select similarity level and press next
-7. Output is saved in an excel sheet named "Results_Annotator_1.xlsx"
+7. Output is saved in an excel sheet named "Results_Annotator_1.xlsx" found in the GUI folder
 ---

 ### Credits